-We had an accumulated deficit of \$258.8 million as of March 31, 2024 and a net loss of approximately \$4.7 million for the three months ended March 31, 2024.
+We had an accumulated deficit of \$267.7 million as of June 30, 2024 and a net loss of approximately \$13.9 million for the six months ended June 30, 2024.
 We have an accumulated deficit of \$254.4 million as of December 31, 2023 and a net loss of approximately \$46.8 million for the year ended December 31, 2023 and have not generated significant revenue or positive cash flows from operations.
-We expect to incur significant expenses and continued losses from operations for the foreseeable future and expect our cash and cash equivalents and short-term investments to be sufficient to fund our operations until December 2024.
+We expect to incur significant expenses and continued losses from operations for the foreseeable future and expect our cash and cash equivalents and short-term investments, including proceeds from the August 2024 public offering, to be sufficient to fund our operations beyond December 2024 less our revenue increases from past historical revenue.
+Our estimates of our runway are dependent upon our estimates of the ability of our customers to make timely payments of amounts owed to us which recently has not occurred.
 We expect our expenses to increase in connection with our ongoing activities, particularly as we ramp up operations in our in-house bioanalytic, process development and manufacturing facility in San Antonio, TX.
-Our unaudited financial statement for the three months ended March 31, 2024 and our audited financial statements for the fiscal year ended December 31, 2023 were prepared under the assumption that we will continue as a going concern;

-however, we have incurred significant losses from operations to date and we expect our expenses to increase in connection with our ongoing activities.
+Our unaudited financial statement for the three and six months ended June 30, 2024 and our audited financial statements for the fiscal year ended December 31, 2023 were prepared under the assumption that we will continue as a going concern; however, we have incurred significant losses from operations to date and we expect our expenses to increase in connection with our ongoing activities.
 These factors raise substantial doubt about our ability to continue as a going concern for one year after the financial statements are issued.
 Our auditors also included an explanatory paragraph in their report on our financial statements as of and for the year ended December 31, 2023 with respect to this uncertainty.
 There can be no assurance that funding will be available on acceptable terms on a timely basis, or at all.
 The various ways that we could raise capital carry potential risks.
 Any additional sources of financing will likely involve the issuance of our equity securities, which will have a dilutive effect on our stockholders.
 Any debt financing, if available, may involve restrictive covenants that may impact our ability to conduct our business.
 If we raise funds through collaborations and licensing arrangements, we might be required to relinquish significant rights to our technologies or tests or grant licenses on terms that are not favorable to us.
 If we do not succeed in raising additional funds on acceptable terms or at all, we may be unable to complete the planned build out of our Kansas facility or develop any new product candidates that we acquire.
 As such, we cannot conclude that such plans will be effectively implemented within one year after the date that the financial statements included in this Quarterly Report are filed with the SEC and there is uncertainty regarding our ability to maintain liquidity sufficient to operate our business effectively, which raises substantial doubt about our ability to continue as a going concern.